-Cats have excellent hearing.
-Felines use their ears to hunt and remain alert to potential threats.
-Loud noises will spark a fear response in a cat, so exposure to sound needs to be minimized.
+Cats have good hearing.
+They use their ears to hunt and remain alert to any potential threats.
+Conversely, loud noises will lead to a fear response in cats, so prolonged exposure to sound and loud noise needs to be minimized.

 Cats prefer quiet because it enables them to relax/sleep.
 Prolonged exposure to noise above 95 decibels can cause hearing damage.
 A short, sharp noise of 120 decibels can put your cat at risk hearing damage.

-Exposure to noise must be managed carefully in cats.
-As Physiology & Behavior explains, excessive noise raises a cat’s blood pressure.
-This is because the cat is living in a heightened state of stress.
+Exposure to constant noise must be controlled.
+According to Physiology & Behavior, excessive noise raises a cat’s blood pressure (hypertension).
+This is because your cat is living in a heightened state of stress.

 Are Cats Sensitive to Noise?

-Cats have excellent hearing.
-This can make felines extremely sensitive to noise.
-How sensitive will depend on the cat’s individual personality and upbringing.
 Some cats are more nervous than others.
-If you have an anxious cat, she will likely be frightened by any sudden noise.
+If you have an anxious cat, it will likely be frightened by any sudden noises.

-If adopting a cat, ask questions about her previous home.
+You need to know as much as possible about its previous home.
 Did the cat live in a quiet home, in a peaceful town?
 If so, living with young children in a loud city will be a shock.
-It’ll take to adjust.
+It’ll take time for your cat to adjust.

 How Loud is Too Loud for Cats?